ytnobody/Otogiri/README.md

 ## version 0.11

-- An insert() method is removed, and it was become a synonym of fast\_insert() method.
+An insert() method is removed, and it was become a synonym of fast\_insert() method.

-        If you want to use previous style insert() method, please try L<Otogiri::Plugin::InsertAndFetch> .
+If you want to use previous style insert() method, please try [Otogiri::Plugin::InsertAndFetch](https://metacpan.org/pod/Otogiri::Plugin::InsertAndFetch) .

 # LICENSE